JsyPhil/2020-Melanoma-Comp/README.md

 Each of these models included a specific mix of meta-data predictions based on a simple probability model with a search technique testing all possible iterations between 0.1% and 30% mix on every cross validation fold.
 The mix which provided the best mean AUC score across the cross validation process was determined.

 A final ensemble of all eight predictions using a weighted average method was used to calculate the final predictions for submission in the competition.
-This included a 10% mix of predictions using an XGBoost model to make predictions using patient meta-data including age, sex and area of the body in which the legion exists.
+This included a 10% mix of predictions using an XGBoost model to make predictions using patient meta-data including age, sex and area of the body in which the lesion exists.

 #### Approach Two